 Burnham Center, Commercial skyscraper in Loop District, Chicago, US.

-The Burnham Center is a 21-story office building located at the corner of Clark and Washington Streets in downtown Chicago.
-The structure features rounded corners and decorative facade elements that characterize the entire building.
+The Burnham Center is a 21-story office building at the corner of Clark and Washington Streets in downtown Chicago.
+It features rounded corners and Beaux-Arts facade details that set it apart from the modern towers around it.

-The building was completed in 1913 and replaced the Chicago Opera House that previously stood on the same site.
-Construction was financed through funds from Marshall Field's estate, a major merchant and art patron of the city.
+The building was completed in 1913 on the site where the Chicago Opera House once stood.
+Its construction was financed through Marshall Field's estate, one of the city's most prominent merchants.

 The building displays Beaux-Arts architectural elements that are visible in its facade and decorative details throughout.
 Visitors can notice the classical proportions and careful craftsmanship that distinguish it from modern structures around it.